calaldees/teachingWorkshops/schoolOfComputing/programming_frameworks_and_languages/ideas.md

   * Although a realistic task; You are not a lead developer.
 You do not have the experience to write this to an industry standard.
   * You are trying to demonstrate to an external examiner your knowledge and understanding
 * It is perfectly acceptable to consider interim solutions/technology
-  * e.g.
+  * example
-    * We will use Python/Django for the next 3 months as this will allow us to bring the product to market quickly.
+    * We will use xyz for the next 3 months as this will allow us to bring the product to market quickly.
 As we will have an admin panel and will easily be able to hire this skill-set cheaply at short notice.
-    * We will be working on a scaleable Golang/MongoDB solution to replace this implementation for version 2 of the API in 9 months time.
+    * We will be working on a scaleable xxyyzz solution to replace this implementation for version 2 of the API in 9 months time.
 * Technical reports heavily used bullet points.
 You do not need to write in full english paragraphs all the time.
+  * Lean documentation (web dev project last year)
 * Your reading/examples need to be justified with references.
 Show links to blog articles and case studies that support your technical assessment/recommendations